Qualifying begins: 26 June

 39,000 spectators in the grounds at any one time.
 Re-selling of used/unwanted tickets for charity creates turnover so the cumulative daily figure can be higher.

 Wimbledon is the largest single annual sporting catering operation (2200 staff) carried out in Europe.
-Average quantities supplied by Championships’ caterers FMC are as follows:
+Quantities for The Championships 2017 are below.

 - 330,000 cups of tea and coffee